ecarvallo777/admetricks_test/README.md

                         return song.toString().replaceAll(',',"");
     }

-In the second challenge (**stories.js**) the DOM content (of instructions url) **never** loaded the elements that contains the data requested.
-Then, we need to visit the iframe's href to get the elements that contains the stories data.
+In the second challenge (**stories.js**) the DOM content (of instructions url) **never** loaded the elements that contain the data requested.
+So we need to visit the iframe's href to get the elements that contain the stories data.

 To convert the img src into MD5, he used **native javascript.**